Batemans Bay Urban Creeks Flood Study

-Some parts of the Eurobodalla Local Government Area are more prone to flooding than others, and Council is committed to finding solutions to reduce the social and economic damages of flooding.
+Some parts of the Eurobodalla local government area are more prone to flooding than others, and Council is committed to finding solutions to reduce the social and economic damages that flooding can cause.

 With the assistance of the NSW and Australian governments, we are preparing a flood study of the creeks draining the urban areas in and around Batemans Bay.

 The flood study involves developing models to represent the flooding from catchment areas and ocean storms.
 Computer-based models will be built using survey data to represent the landform of the catchments and creeks.
 Data about rainfall and ocean conditions from past flood events will be used to recreate these events and calibrate the results against flooding observed by the community.

 Council has engaged Rhelm Consultancy to prepare the flood study.
 The study will be prepared in accordance with the NSW Government's Flood Prone Land Policy, as outlined in the NSW Floodplain Development Manual 2005.

 - Learn more about the NSW Floodplain Management Program on the Department of Planning, Industry and Environment website.

 Click for larger image

 Areas included in the study are highlighted green on this map

 Why is Council doing a flood study?

 Local councils are responsible for managing flood-prone land in New South Wales with support from the Department of Planning, Industry and Environment, which provides specialist technical knowledge.